thenifemi/PetShop/README.md

 So far, authentication, location reading (implemented through Google Places API) and a couple database (using Firebase) reads and writes have been fully implemented.
 I also hope to integrate biometrics, payment options etc

+## NOTICE!!
+If the app or certain areas of the app are not functioning properly, please update your code with the latest in the repo.
+Disfunctionality may occur because I recently migrately my database.
+For further enquiries, reach out to me on thenifemi@gmail.com.

 ## Design ❄👌

 - Provider architecture